rhanmiano/the-starred-ph/README.md

 ## Contribute

-Hi :wave:, thanks for taking some time to read this document.
+Hi :wave:, thanks for taking some time to check this project out and further read this document.
 If it happens that you know Nuxt and have experience in implementing any of the ideas mentioned above, or have some suggestions on the current look/behavior of the site, or seen some inconsistencies, please feel free to submit an issue and/or create a pull request.

 Contributions are very much welcome in this project.